dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   Parameters:

   1. `distance`: `number` Value in meters, or 0 to disable DOF.
+## Function ac.hideMouseCursor(restorePosition)
+Hide mouse for a very short period of time.
+Call each frame if you want for it to stay hidden.
+Works similar to `ui.setMouseCursor(ui.MouseCursor.None)`, but this one can be called from `script.update()` and has an option to restore cursor position.

+  Parameters:

+  1. `restorePosition`: `boolean?` Set to `true` if you want for mouse to restore position when reappearing.
+Default value: `false`.
+## Function ac.accessMouseDelta(rawInput, restorePosition, force)
+Returns mouse delta since the last call in pixels, but also, hides mouse and fixes it in place, allowing to drag things around endlessly.
+Good for implementing first person cameras, or something like custom mouse steering, so that mouse is no longer bound by window or screen size.
+Mouse will be released and reappear shortly after this function has stopped being called.
+If delta is not available (for example, if `force` is not set to `true`, and mouse currently is hovering some UI element), returns `vec2(0, 0)`.

+  Parameters:

+  1. `rawInput`: `nil|boolean|'camera'` Set to `true` to use raw input, or to `'camera'` to use raw input only if that’s user’s preference for cameras.

+  2. `restorePosition`: `boolean?` Set to `true` to restore mouse position when mouse is released.
+Default value: `true`.

+  3. `force`: `boolean?` Set to `true` to force access even if mouse is currently busy interacting with UI or something like that.
+Default value: `false`.

+  Returns:

+  - `vec2`
 ## Function ui.onDriverContextMenu(callback)
 Sets a callback which will be called when drawing driver context menu.
 Within, `ui.` functions can be used to add additional information.